 Product-Line Exception in a Bankruptcy Sale

 The Lefever court followed the product line exception from Ramirez and held for the plaintiff, reasoning that recourse is justified when a successor corporation enjoys the trade name, good will and continuation of an established manufacturing enterprise.
-The Court stated: “Ready access to counseling…enabled [the purchasing corporation] to structure the acquisition to avoid or accept successor liability.
-It should not seek to have it both ways—trading on the good will generated by a long-standing customer base, yet disavowing responsibility to those same customers.”
+Moreover, the Court stated: “Ready access to counseling…enabled [the purchasing corporation] to structure the acquisition to avoid or accept successor liability.
+However, it should not seek to have it both ways—trading on the good will generated by a long-standing customer base, yet disavowing responsibility to those same customers.”
 Therefore, unless a bankruptcy court has “dealt with” the claim, the product line exception applies.

-Potential buyers should make sure that they maintain insurance that covers the pre-sale conduct and products of the selling company.
-One way this can be done is to negotiate for the selling corporation to maintain their corporate existence post-closing and retain an additional post-closing insurance policy.
+Still, potential buyers should make sure that they maintain insurance that covers the pre-sale conduct and products of the selling company.
+In fact, one way this can be done is to negotiate for the selling corporation to maintain their corporate existence post-closing and retain an additional post-closing insurance policy.
 Furthermore, a selling corporation can also fund and set aside a future occurrences account for any future liability claims.
-These terms will have to be negotiated between the selling and purchasing corporation.
-Any discrepancy can be solved by adjusting the purchasing price of the entity’s assets.
-If you are a purchasing company, it would definitely be beneficial for you to pay a little more and not be subject to successor liability for past products.
+Additionally, these terms will have to be negotiated between the selling and purchasing corporation.
+In fact, any discrepancy can be solved by adjusting the purchasing price of the entity’s assets.
+However, if you are a purchasing company, it would definitely be beneficial for you to pay a little more and not be subject to successor liability for past products.

 Lastly, remember Ramirez!
 In New Jersey, if you purchase substantially all of the manufacturing assets of a company and undertake essentially the same manufacturing operation as the selling corporation, you are strictly liable for injuries caused by defects in units of the same product line, even if the former company manufactured them.
 Take this legal rule into account if you are going to continue to produce the same (not exact) product line of the selling corporation and do not forget to negotiate the future liability in the purchase agreement.